jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 No additional DNS lookup is required of the Mailbox Provider side to obtain the complaint address.

 The proposed mechanism is capable of being operated in compliance with the data privacy laws e.g. GDPR or CCPA.
+As described in [](#data-privacy), a Feedback Message may contain personal data, this document describes a way to omit this personal data when sending the Feedback Message and only send back a header field.

 Nevertheless, the described mechanism below potentially permits a kind of man-in-the-middle attack between the domain owner and the recipient.
 A bad actor can generate forged reports to be "from" a domain name the bad actor is attacking and send this reports to the complaint feedback loop address.